Tauro Sport Auto

-Tauro Sport Auto is a Spanish manufacturer of luxury sports cars based in Valladolid, founded in 2010, when a group of Spanish businessmen joined with a British manufacturer of racing cars to create the company.
+Tauro Sport Auto was a Spanish manufacturer of luxury sports cars based in Valladolid, founded in 2010, when a group of Spanish businessmen joined with a British manufacturer of racing cars to create the company.

-Their most popular model is the Tauro V8.
+Their most popular model was the Tauro V8.
 It is based on the mechanical underpinnings i.e. chassis of the Pontiac Solstice and is powered by a Chevrolet-sourced powertrain as its base engine and is offered in four variants: Spider, Coupe, Saeta and Portago.
 The Spider is based on the Kappa platform, purchased from GM.
 New body styling and a range of big V-8 has replaced the turbocharged four cylinder, the interior design has now some modifications, upgraded in materials and given a variety of colors.
 The Tauro's core markets include the European Union, Russia, United Arab Emirates, China, and America.

 History

-In 2010, several Spanish businessmen, including Pedro J Santos, and a British manufacturer of racing cars joined together to create the company based in Valladolid.
+In 2010, several Spanish businessmen, including Pedro J Santos, and a British manufacturer of racing cars joined to create the company based in Valladolid.

-They are produced in small series and made to order, with much of the manufacturing process done by hand.
+They were produced in small series and made to order, with much of the manufacturing process done by hand.